Skptak/FreeRTOS/FreeRTOS-Plus/Source/FreeRTOS-Plus-Trace/streamports/STM32_USB_CDC/Readme-Streamport.txt

 #define USB_PERF_DIAGNOSTICS 1

-If you need assistence, feel free to contact support@percepio.com.
+If you need assistance, feel free to contact support@percepio.com.